 Pictured: A plethora of Camas down in the swamp 5/3/26.

-| We’ve had our first 80 degree days this past week!
-Otherwise it’s been in the 60’s and 70’s most of the week and no rain.
+| It’s been in the 60’s and 70’s most of the week and no rain.
 Clouds coming and going, but lots of sun too.
 Prime weather for lots of flowers!
 Enjoy!
-Amy | Table of Contents: ~ Garden Guides! ~ ~ Phenology: The Seasons Through Blooms! ~ ~ Spying on Nature! ~ ~ Thank You! ~ |
+Amy | Table of Contents: ~ Garden Guides! ~ ~ Phenology: The Seasons Through Blooms! ~ ~ Spying on Nature! ~ ~ Livestock News ~ ~ Thank You! ~ |

 ~ Garden Guides! ~